As cases of coronavirus proliferate, I’m sure you’ve noticed the stress, fear, and anxiety snowballing out of control.

 Ignorance is not bliss in this case . . .

 There are still people showing total disregard and disrespect out there.
-For example, yesterday a crowd of 20-30 somethings were found partying on the beaches of Florida to celebrate Spring Break 2020.
+For example, a crowd of 20-30 somethings was recently found partying on the beaches of Florida to celebrate Spring Break 2020.
 (The governor told the young folks to go home.)
-All the beaches will close on Monday.
+All the beaches are closed now.
 (SOURCE)

 This is big news because we’re starting to see some fatal COVID-19 cases among younger people as well.